What is a Parlay Bet in Sports? Maximize Your Winnings!

 Frequently Asked Questions

-What is the minimum number of legs for a parlay bet?
+What is the minimum number of bets you can include in a parlay?

-What happens if one leg of my parlay bet pushes or is canceled?
+What happens if one of my parlay legs pushes or is canceled?

-If one leg of your parlay bet results in a 'push' (a tie) or is canceled for any reason, that specific leg is typically removed from the parlay.
-The parlay then reverts to a parlay with the remaining legs, and the odds are recalculated accordingly.
-For example, a 3-leg parlay with one push becomes a 2-leg parlay.
+If a leg in your parlay results in a 'push' (a tie against the spread) or is canceled for any reason, that specific leg is typically removed from the parlay, and the parlay odds are recalculated based on the remaining legs.
+The parlay is not automatically lost unless a leg explicitly loses.

 Leo List